Carbide Bur Die Grinder Bits Made in USA

 Carbide burs are widely used in metalworking, tool making, engineering, model engineering, wood carving, jewelry making, welding, chamferring, casting, deburring, grinding, cylinder head porting and sculpting.
 Carbide burs can be used in the aerospace, automotive, dentistry, stone and metalsmith industries.

 All our USA made carbide bur cutting tools ship SAME DAY ordered by USPS Mail with online tracking.

-We can also dropship the SA-14 carbide bur die grinder bit, if interested in joining our FREE dropship program.
+We can also dropship the carbide bur die grinder bits, if interested in joining our FREE dropship program.